Zafiirah13/FRGAN/README.md

 # FRI-FRII-Simulation-using-DCGAN

-Deep Convolutional Generative Adversarial Network
+This code is based on Deep Convolutional Generative Adversarial Network from [DCGAN in Tensorflow] (https://github.com/carpedm20/DCGAN-tensorflow)